-UK Center for Appalachian Research in Environmental Sciences (UK-CARES) will announce the opening of nominations for the third cohort of Faculty Fellows in Science Communication in April 2020.
+UK Center for Appalachian Research in Environmental Sciences (UK-CARES) is pleased to announce the opening of nominations for the third cohort of Faculty Fellows in Science Communication.

-- Enhance your research, instruction, and/or service opportunities for promotion and tenure and/or career advancement by gaining access to and networking with community partners in the Appalachian region and UK-CARES faculty.
+Enhance your research, instruction, and/or service opportunities for promotion and tenure and/or career advancement or professional development by gaining access to and networking with community partners in the Appalachian region and UK-CARES faculty.

 This year-long program is designed to provide faculty with skills training for communicating science to a broader audience, leading to an enhanced capability for outreach and success in research, teaching, and service.
 Faculty at both UK and at other Kentucky colleges, universities, vocational/trade schools or high schools with interest in environmental health science and education in Appalachia are eligible to apply.

-Selected fellows will be provided with a year-long training program and follow-up, beginning with attendance at an on-campus workshop by nationally known trainers in science communication.
-Additional skills training will be provided throughout the year, including three onsite workshops, and online training modules provided by Beverly Delidow, Ph.D., Marshall University.
+Selected fellows will be provided with a year-long training program and follow-up, beginning with attendance at an on-campus or virtual workshop by nationally known trainers in science communication.
+Additional skills training will be provided throughout the year, including a total of six in-person or online webinar workshops conducted in real time by Beverly Delidow, Ph.D., Marshall University.

 Nominations will be reviewed and selected nominees will be notified by May 17, 2020.
 Selected nominees will then be invited to complete a full application due on June 14, 2020.
-Applicants will be asked to upload a video describing their research.
+Applicants will be asked to upload a 3-5 minute video describing their research or scientific interest.
 Fellows selected for the third cohort will be notified on or before July 12, 2020.

 Click the link below to apply or download a PDF of the information provided on this page.